 Finding the Best Beaches On Ambergris Caye: 2022 Update

 Let’s talk about the beaches of Belize and more specifically, the best beaches on Ambergris Caye – the most visited destination in the country.
-Belize is becoming more and more popular even as I type this – for our aqua blue waters, for the hemisphere’s 2nd largest barrier reef – second only in the world to the Great Barrier Reef of Australia – for the spectacular diving, snorkeling, the flyfishing, for the food and the friendly people…
+Belize is becoming more and more popular even as I type this – for our crystal clear, blue waters, for the hemisphere’s 2nd largest barrier reef – second only in the world to the Great Barrier Reef of Australia – for the spectacular diving, snorkeling, the flyfishing, for the food and the friendly people…

 What Are The Beach of Ambergris Caye Like?

 But…I’m just going to say it.
 Not many places on Ambergris Caye or Caye Caulker have broad white sand beaches with waves crashing on the shore.
 In fact, because we are so close to the amazing reef (see the pic below taken of the shoreline of Ambergris Caye), the water inside the reef is quite shallow and relatively still.
 A haven for young sea creatures.
 There are large patches of turtle grass where juvenile fish live, feed, and hide from the bigger fish!
 The ocean floor can be silty in spots – because it is not being constantly pushed and pulled by the open ocean.
 Our beach is quite narrow in spots – some of the undeveloped coastlines are mangrove forests instead of beaches at all.

 That does not mean that Belize isn’t a FANTASTIC place to swim, lounge in the sun, and prance.
 (Fear not, you can still prance!)

 Swimming off docks is one of life’s greatest activities.
 Trust me on this.

 The dock of Ak’Bol Eco-Resort in the Tres Cocos neighborhood.
 It’s one of the best swimming spots on the island.

 Swimming off the docks (and boats) is awesome, please trust me!